Formation of Representations in Neural Networks: Insights

 Let $\hat{n}$ be any unit vector that encodes a feature irrelevant to the task.
 The following theorem shows that the invariance of the representation to such features is equivalent to the invariance of the model. \begin{proposition} Let $f(h(x))$ be a model whose hidden states $h$ obey RGA.
 Let $\hat{n}$ be a vector and $\epsilon$ a scalar.
 The following statements are equivalent: (1) $\ell(f(h + \epsilon \hat{n})) = \ell(f(h)) + O(\epsilon^2)$; (2) $\E[hh^\top]\hat{n} = 0$; (if the CRH also holds) $ W \hat{n} = 0$, and $G \hat{n} = 0$. \end{proposition}

-\begin{corollary} When CRH holds for a layer with activations $h_a$ and $h_b$, $f(x)$ is invariant to infinitesimal transforms of $x$ if and only if $h_b(x)$ is invariant to infinitesimal transforms of $x$. \end{corollary} In some sense, Proposition~\ref{prop: invariance} can be seen as a generalization of NC (next section) because it applies to both regression and classification tasks.
+In some sense, Proposition~\ref{prop: invariance} can be seen as a generalization of NC (next section) because it applies to both regression and classification tasks.
 Note that there are two ways for the condition $\ell(f(h + \epsilon \hat{n})) = \ell(f(h))$ to be satisfied: (1) $f(h + \epsilon \hat{n} ) = f(h)$, which means that when the model output itself invariant to such a variation, the latent representation in this direction will vanish; (2) $\ell(f(h) + \epsilon \hat{n}^T\nabla f(h)) = \ell(f(h))$, which means that any variation that does not change the loss function value will vanish.
 This fact also means that the model will learn a compact representation: any irrelevant latent space will have zero variation.
 This is consistent with the often observed matching between the rank of the representation and the inherent dimension of the problem \citep{papyan2018full, ziyin2024symmetry}.
 A major phenomenon of well-trained CNNs is that the latent representations learn to become essentially invariant to task-irrelevant features \citep{zeiler2014visualizing, selvaraju2017grad}, an observation that matches the high-level features of the human visual cortex \citep{booth1998view}.
 The CRH thus suggests a reason for these observed invariances.

 This result also means that the invariances of the models achieved through the CRH are robust: the objective function is invariant to small noises in the irrelevant activations.
 While artificial neural networks rarely contain such noises in the activations, it is plausibly the case that biological neurons do suffer from environmental noises, and our result suggests a mechanism to achieve robustness against irrelevant noises or perturbation.